gloveboxes/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

 1. The code is complete.
 Now follow the same deployment steps you used in the previous exercise to deploy the app to the Raspberry Pi.
 (First, set the target to **ARM**, then select the **Remote Machine**).

-1. Using the mouse and display connected to the Pi, click the button on and off and look at the red LED on the board.
+1. Again from the "Windows IoT Remote Client" and using the mouse, click the button on and off and look at the red LED on the board.
 If you want to see the debugging in action, place a breakpoint in both of the event handlers and step through when you click the button.

 <a name="Exercise4"></a>
 ### Exercise 4: Programming the device I/O using the FEZ HAT###